Updated: November 29, 2016

 The comments section at the bottom of a page can be used to take notes while the dialog run is in progress.
 This section is common for the entire process session.
 The user can capture information such as feedback about the dialog or the customer's comment.
 The comments are stored in the Description attribute of the process session record when the process session is finished.

-There is a limit to the number of nested steps you can use in a dialog.
-The limit depends on the browser you’re using and isn’t a limit in Microsoft Dynamics CRM.
+There’s a limit to the number of nested steps you can use in a dialog.
+The limit depends on the browser you’re using and isn’t a limit in Microsoft Dynamics 365.
 The nested steps are rendered in the browser as nested tables.
 Some browsers support more levels of nested tables than others.
 If the workflow designer becomes grayed out where you can’t add additional nested steps to your dialog, try the following workarounds:

 Redesign the dialog to use fewer nested steps.